Mexico Warns of “Far-Reaching Humanitarian Crisis” in Cuba, As US Seeks to Starve Island Nation Into Final Submission

 If Trump’s blockade is successful in starving Cuba of all energy supplies — and the only realistic way of preventing that is if Russia and/or China began sending naval-escorted convoys of oil tankers to the island, which, unlike Venezuela, is a BRICS partner country* — the humanitarian crisis will quickly deteriorate.
 The pressure on the government could become unbearable.

-Interestingly, the Russian ambassador to the UN, Vasily Nebenzi, is confident that Cuba’s communist system will withstand the pressure, even as the Trump administration escalates its bare-faced brand of US colonialism:
+Interestingly, the Russian ambassador to the UN, Vasily Nebenzi, is confident that Cuba will continue to resist, even as the Trump administration ratchets the pressure:

 Before, when the US imposed order on its “backyard”, as they like to call it, such as in Nicaragua and Panama, at least they justified it with democratic slogans about liberating the people from a dictatorship.
 Today, all the talk is about resources and influence, as we saw in Venezuela.
 In Venezuela, there was without doubt betrayal, it is spoken about openly.
 Part of the senior leadership essentially betrayed the president.